piotrwinkler/gold-prediction/README.md

 So the first step is to run "projectv2.m" file in order to train neural network model and then "predict.m" file which predicts future cost values and presenting the results on figures.

-There is also a possibility to check a fit of neural network to the train and validation data in "testp.m" file.
+There is also a possibility to check a matching of neural network to the train and validation data in "testp.m" file.